IkigaiSense/vita-hw/README.md

   - [ ] Accelerometer tested
   - [ ] CircuitPython is built and loaded
   - [ ] daughter board assembly
+  - [ ] daughter board preliminary test
+  - [ ] build/load zephyr for nRF52840
 - [ ] what to change for the second prototype
+  - [ ] what rechargeable battery to add
+  - [ ] nRF52840 is able to handle the computation
+  - [ ] what are other options, wireless link, algo, and hw?
+- [ ] patch design and hardware changes
+- [ ] iOS app development
+- [ ] android app development
+- [ ] integration test

 ## Vita Hardware